Notebook News - September 2025

 While welcoming the vote, Marianela Montes de Oca, Save the Children Bolivia Country Director, has called on Bolivian society and institutions to tackle the underlying causes of child marriage “to ensure that the text of the law becomes the lived reality of every child in Bolivia.”

 Bolivia’s ongoing political turmoil has helped to throw the spotlight on the issue of child abuse with former president Evo Morales subject to an arrest warrant for statutory rape and human trafficking, after he allegedly fathered a child with a girl then 15 years old during his third and final term as president.
-The victims parents are accused of having traded their daughter in return for political influence.
+The victim’s parents are accused of having traded their daughter in return for political influence.

 “GREEN” RESOURCE NATIONALISM IN CHILE